martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 | lcnClo |      5.3e-06 |      2.5e-06 |   0       |      3.4e-06 |      5.1e-06 |      6.9e-06 |      2e-05   |
 | xcnSCl |      0.056   |      0.087   |   0       |      0       |      0       |      0.086   |      1       |

 Table: Overview of the primary morphometric values for the whole case study.
-The key to character IDs is available in table \ref{prim_chars_ref}.
+The key to character IDs is available in Appendix 7.
 Units, where applicable are in the section [Identified set of primary characters] \label{primary_chars}

 Without exploring the table \ref{primary_chars} above in detail, it is worth pointing out two characters standing out - *courtyard area of a building (sdbCoA)* and *‌number of courtyards of adjacent buildings (libNCo)*.
 Both are capturing similar concepts of closed courtyards (either in a single building or in a composite of adjacent buildings), and both are relatively invariant (min, 25%, 50% and 75% are all 0).
 While these might not be critical for identification of clusters in Prague, there are urban tissues, especially in warmer environments, characterised by these properties.
 While the overall aim of this research is to be comparable, not tailored to a specific context, these characters are still included.